 Chris Myers is the leader of the offensive line and when it came down to whether we re-signed him or kept Eric Winston it was a no-brainer.
 Without Myers this offensive line loses it’s captain and it’s mentor as to how to block in the zone scheme.
 Myers has proven himself invaluable over the years and continues to do so this year both in the running game and pass protection as well.

 Owen Daniels is having one of the best seasons among NFL tight ends this year, and while that may be because he is leading the team in targets, it also helps that he is feeling 100% for the first time since tearing his ACL a few years ago.
 Regardless of the reason, Daniels has as much of a case as anyone on the offensive side of the ball for MVP.

 Arian Foster is arguably the best and most complete running back in the league today.
 He represents the Texans best red-zone threat and, unlike most teams in the league, he allows the Texans to have an option of running the ball on 3rd-and-2.
 That being said he isn’t necessarily a bruiser and is quick enough to break away from tacklers without having to go through them.
 It helps that Foster is in the system he is, as Kubiak has made many running backs look good, but Foster makes Kubiak look great.

 There was no question when I was putting this list together who the number one player would be.
 J.J. has not only been the best player for the Texans he has been the best defensive player in the NFL if not overall player.
 He leads the league in sacks and is in the top ten in pass deflections as a 3-4 defensive end which is preposterous.
 He is the heart and soul of the defense now that Brian Cushing is out for the year and he is undoubtedly the fan favorite.

-Topics: Top Ten Texans
+Tags: Top Ten Texans